govardhan-srinivas/excel-npv/README.md

  ### Typescript

-	import { Finance } from 'financejs'
+	import { Finance } from 'excel-npv'
 	let finance = new Finance();
 	// To calculate NPV
 	finance.NPV(3.125, -100000, 50000, 40000, 30000, 20000);